StenlyTU/LFCS-official/stuff/StorageManagement.md

 Concepts:

 * Parity disk.
 It is used to provide fault tolerance.
 * The spare device.
-It doesn't take part of the RAID and it is used only in case of a disk fault.
+It doesn't take part of the RAID(Redundant Array of Independent Disks) and it is used only in case of a disk fault.
 In this case spare enter in the RAID and the content of lost disk is reconstructed and saved on it.

 * `yum -y install mdadm` -> Installs software to manage RAID devices